Hamza417/Inure/README.md

 Including that, Inure also supports highlighting clickable elements and divider for users who have difficulty in differentiating spaces between interface elements.

-Further more, it's also possible to disable all animations from the app to reduce excessive motion in the app.
+Further more, it's also possible to disable all animations to reduce excessive motion in the app.
 Inure has options to adjust animation requirements over multiple levels from all animations to no animations with fine granularity.